Heat vs. Knicks: Betting Trends, Record ATS, Home/Road Splits

 Heat vs. Knicks: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Miami Heat are 3.5-point favorites heading into Game 3 of the second round of the NBA Playoffs against the New York Knicks at FTX Arena on Saturday, starting at 3:30 PM ET on ABC.
-The series is tied 1-1.
-The matchup has a point total of 209.5.
+The Miami Heat are 4.5-point favorites heading into Game 4 of the second round of the NBA Playoffs against the New York Knicks at FTX Arena on Monday, starting at 7:30 PM ET on TNT.
+The Heat hold a 2-1 lead in the series.
+The matchup has an over/under of 206.5.

 Heat vs. Knicks Odds & Info